Zeenobit/moonshine_tag/README.md

 ⚠️ This macro is still in development.

+## Tag Names

+When debugging or implementing tools, it is often useful to have some human-friendly representation of tags.

+There are two methods provided to for human-friendly identification of tags:
+- [`pretty_hash`]
+    - This returns a base31-encoded string representation of the tag's hash value.
+    - This is generally fast and suitable for most use cases.
+- [`resolve_name`]
+    - This returns the actual name of the tag.
+    - This is slow as it performs a linear search through all defined tags.
+        - If performance is a concern, consider using [`pretty_hash`] or cache the names in memory.
+    - The tag must be defined using the [`tags!`] macro for this to work, otherwise [`pretty_hash`] is returned as fallback.

 ## Limitations and Guidelines

 Internally, tags are just an [FNV-1a](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function) ([Why?](https://softwareengineering.stackexchange.com/a/145633)) hash of their string representation.
 This makes them very cheap to use, but this means they are **NOT** guaranteed to be unique.